-The remit of the SSJC is to contribute to the continuous improvement of the quality of all aspects of the undergraduate Engineering course, and provision for graduate students, including teaching, examinations, administration and facilities, by providing a forum for:
+The remit of the SSJC is to contribute to the continuous improvement of the quality of all aspects of the undergraduate Engineering course, and provision for graduate students, including teaching, examinations, administration and facilities, by:

 - seeking student views on courses and facilities, in order to complement other formal and informal feedback mechanisms;

 - seeking student suggestions for course developments, and student input to proposals for revised courses;

 - enabling individual students to bring any issue to the attention of the teaching staff of the Department.
 The use of the web-based fast feedback facility is encouraged, and students can make contact via SSJC College Reps or any SSJC member;

 - disseminating course developments, decisions of other Departmental committees and other relevant news to students;

 - nominating student representatives to other Departmental committees (e.g. Teaching, Safety and Library) and to meet external visitors (e.g. school sixth-formers, accreditation visits by Engineering Institutions, International Visiting Committee etc);

 - preparing the Freshers’ Guide for Part IA students, assisting in welcoming new students to the Department during their induction activities, offering mentoring for new undergraduates, and welcoming new graduate students;

 - working with the Teaching Office in the organisation of elections and other events of benefit to students (e.g. Project Expo).